 This is a follow up story for MonetizeMore.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 MonetizeMore provides ad technology to large Google AdSense websites.
 Publishers who monetize their audience via display ads can either outsource their ad operations so that one of MonetizeMore’s ad optimization teams will handle all their ad optimization tactics, execution, and strategy.

 If publishers prefer to keep their ad operations in-house, they could use PubGuru (The Hootsuite of the ad technology industry) to get access to powerful ad technology to boost ad revenue performance and optimize via an easy-to-use platform while still getting full reporting transparency and maintain full ownership of their ad inventory.
 MonetizeMore developed PubGuru to complement any in-house ad operations team.
 Overall, MonetizeMore offers the complete solution for publishers that prefer to outsource ad operations or ones that prefer to keep them in-house.

 Since the last update, MonetizeMore made $23M in Gross Revenues in 2019.
 Below is the last company retreat we had in Q1 2019.
 We can’t fit everyone in our company retreat photos anymore!

 Tell us about what you’ve been up to!
 Has the business been growing?

 Since the last update we launched Traffic Cop in September 2019, PubGuru in October 2019, PubGuru University in November 2019, and our Chrome Extension called PubGuru Ad Inspector in January 2020.
 Each has led to increased traffic, leads, and overall revenues.
 Each of these tech releases has led to major growth in Q4 2019 and Q1 2020.